Snowfork/snowbridge/test/README.md

 ### Configure testnet

-Create an `.env` file with variables that point to the binary for polkadot
+Create an `.env` file, and set the `POLKADOT_BIN` variable to the location of the polkadot binary built in the previous step.

 Example:
 ```